 Stick the end of a skewer or chopstick into the cut side of a piece of cake.

-Arrange finished petit fours on a platter or in paper baking cups.
-Store unfilled petit fours in an airtight container at room temperature for up to 4 days.
-How you store filled petit fours really depends on the stability of the filling, but be warned that storing them in the fridge will cause the icing to sweat and get sticky.
+How you store filled petit fours really depends on the stability of the filling — just don't store them in the fridge, as that will cause the icing to sweat and get sticky.

 Now that you've mastered the basics, feel free to change up the colors to match your event or season, or try dipping the tops of your cakes in sanding sugar , crushed candy or nonpareils.

 Bake more mouthwatering sweets with these fun recipes.